japl-lang/japl/tests/testmarkup.md

 ### Mode syntax

-The modes are constructed from modelines, which are lines starting with the character '['.
+The modes are constructed from modelines, which are lines starting with the character '[', or alternatively they can also start with the sequence "//[".
 Modelines also have to be closed by a ']' character on the end of this line.
-These lines may not contain whitespace before the opening '[' nor after then ending ']' characters.
+These lines may not contain whitespace before the opening '[' or "//[" nor after then ending ']' characters.
 Inside the brackets, letters (case insensitive), numbers, underscores and dashes form\
 a name describing what the modeline does.

 ```
 [ name ]
+//[ name ]
 ```

 Optionally, an argument may be passed, which is